Communities

 Sending an email to a bunch of users, or to having an in-site notification stating the ToS change is not very hard to implement.

-sau226‭ wrote almost 2 years ago · edited almost 2 years ago
+sau226‭ wrote over 2 years ago · edited over 2 years ago

 Re your comment above, see my reply below: